-hr0 Hazard ratio (experimental/control) under the null hypothesis (scalar). eta Scalar, vector or matrix of dropout hazard rates for the control group; rows represent time periods while columns represent strata; if entered as a scalar, rate is constant across strata and time periods; if entered as a vector, rates are constant across strata. etaE Matrix dropout hazard rates for the experimental group specified in like form as eta; if NULL, this is set equal to eta. gamma A scalar, vector or matrix of rates of entry by time period (rows) and strata (columns); if entered as a scalar, rate is constant across strata and time periods; if entered as a vector, rates are constant across strata.
+spending Select between calendar-based spending and information-based spending. lambdaC Scalar, vector or matrix of event hazard rates for the control group; rows represent time periods while columns represent strata; a vector implies a single stratum. hr Hazard ratio (experimental/control) under the alternate hypothesis (scalar). hr0 Hazard ratio (experimental/control) under the null hypothesis (scalar). eta Scalar, vector or matrix of dropout hazard rates for the control group; rows represent time periods while columns represent strata; if entered as a scalar, rate is constant across strata and time periods; if entered as a vector, rates are constant across strata. etaE Matrix dropout hazard rates for the experimental group specified in like form as eta; if NULL, this is set equal to eta. gamma A scalar, vector or matrix of rates of entry by time period (rows) and strata (columns); if entered as a scalar, rate is constant across strata and time periods; if entered as a vector, rates are constant across strata.
 R A scalar or vector of durations of time periods for recruitment rates specified in rows of gamma.
 Length is the same as number of rows in gamma.
-Note that when variable enrollment duration is specified (input T = NULL), the final enrollment period is extended as long as needed.
+Note that when variable enrollment duration is specified (input $T = NULL$ ), the final enrollment period is extended as long as needed.
 S A scalar or vector of durations of piecewise constant event rates specified in rows of lambda, eta and etaE; this is NULL if there is a single event rate per stratum (exponential failure) or length of the number of rows in lambda minus 1, otherwise. minfup A non-negative scalar less than the maximum value in calendarTime.
-Enrollment will be cut off at the difference between the maximum value in calendarTime and minfup. ratio Randomization ratio of experimental treatment divided by control; normally a scalar, but may be a vector with length equal to number of strata. r Integer value controlling grid for numerical integration as in Jennison and Turnbull (2000); default is 18, range is 1 to 80.
-Larger values provide larger number of grid points and greater accuracy.
-Normally r will not be changed by the user. tol Tolerance for error passed to the gsDesign function.
+Enroll- ment will be cut off at the difference between the maximum value in calendarTime and minfup. ratio Randomization ratio of experimental treatment divided by control; normally a scalar, but may be a vector with length equal to number of strata. r Integer value (>= 1 and <= 80) controlling the number of numerical integra- tion grid points.
+Default is 18, as recommended by Jennison and Turnbull (2000).
+Grid points are spread out in the tails for accurate probability calcu- lations.
+Larger values provide more grid points and greater accuracy but slow down computation.
+Jennison and Turnbull (p.
+350) note an accuracy of $10^{-6}$ with r = 16.
+This parameter is normally not changed by users. tol Tolerance for error passed to the gsDesign function.

 '''

 First example: while timing is calendar-based, spending is event-based

 x <- gsSurvCalendar() %>% toInteger()

 gsBoundSummary(x)

-Second example: both timing and spending are calendar-based This results in less spending at interims and leaves more for final analysis y <- gsSurvCalendar(spending = "calendar") %>% toInteger() gsBoundSummary(y)
+Second example: both timing and spending are calendar-based

-Note that calendar timing for spending relates to planned timing for y rather than timing in y after toInteger() conversion hGraph

-Values plugged into spending function for calendar time

-y$usTime

-Actual calendar fraction from design after toInteger() conversion

-y$T / max(y$T)
+This and the second spending are calendar-based

 '''

+''' This results in less spending at interims and leaves more for final analysis y <- gsSurvCalendar(spending = "calendar") %>% toInteger() '''

+'''

+gsBoundSummary(y)

+'''

+Note that calendar timing for spending relates to planned timing for y rather than timing in y after toInteger() conversion Values plugged into spending function for calendar time y\$usTime Actual calendar fraction from design after toInteger() conversion y\$T / max(y\$T)

-54 hGraph
+hGraph